temenostech/temenos-platform-documentation/docfx_project/home/techguides/environment-basic-operations.md

 ![rebuild](./images/button-rebuild.png) **Rebuilding** an environment:

 - It recreates the resourses into the cloud and re-installs T24 and H2 db.
-- This is used for example when modifying the application templates (like changing the T24 displayed name or addign a new application).
+- This is used for example when modifying the application templates (eg. changing the T24 displayed name or adding a new application).

 <br>